Themes & Activities

 Here are a few workshop ideas for this theme.

-Building blocks-Construction area: Blanket or parachute to create a large tent.
+Building blocks - Construction area: Blanket or parachute to create a large tent.

-Role Play: Trains, animals, disguises
+Role Play: Trains, animals, costumes

 Manipulation: Pictures, memory games, animal or clown puzzles